Visitor guide

 What is the Basilica of Saint-Denis?

-The Basilica of Saint-Denis is a great Gothic church in the town of Saint-Denis, immediately north of Paris, built over the tomb of Saint Denis, the martyr-bishop who is the patron saint of the city.
-Its importance is double.
-Architecturally, it is where Gothic began: around 1140 the abbot Suger rebuilt the choir with ribbed vaults, pointed arches and a ring of radiating chapels dissolved into stained glass, and its consecration in 1144 marked the birth of the style that would spread across Europe.
-Historically, it is the royal necropolis of France — the church where the kings and queens of the realm were buried for more than a thousand years.
+The Basilica of Saint-Denis is a great Gothic church in the town of Saint-Denis, a northern suburb of Paris, raised over the tomb of Saint Denis, the martyr-bishop who became patron of the city.
+Its importance is twofold, and either alone would make it remarkable.
+Architecturally, it is where the Gothic style began: from around 1135 the abbot Suger rebuilt the church, and his choir, completed in 1144, is widely regarded as the first structure to bring together all the elements of Gothic architecture.
+Historically, it is the royal necropolis of France, the burial place of the kings and queens of the realm for many centuries; all but three of the monarchs of France from the 10th century until 1793 have their remains here.

-Because the abbey church served the monarchy so directly, its choir gradually filled with royal tombs, and after the Revolution the surviving monuments were gathered here into the greatest collection of royal funerary sculpture in Europe.
-Today the nave remains an active place of worship, free to enter, while the choir and the necropolis beyond — the tombs, the crypt and the Fabrique de la flèche workshop — form the ticketed visit managed by the Centre des monuments nationaux.
+Because the abbey church served the monarchy so directly, its choir gradually filled with royal tombs, and after the Revolution the surviving monuments were gathered into one of the greatest collections of royal funerary sculpture in Europe.
+The formal royal role dates from the era of Hugh Capet in the late 10th century, and by 1264 the bones of sixteen earlier kings and queens had been relocated to new tombs arranged around the crossing.
+Today the nave remains an active place of worship, free to enter, while the choir and the necropolis beyond it — the tombs, the crypt and the on-site workshop rebuilding the lost spire — form the ticketed visit.
+As a concierge service we help international visitors arrange skip-the-line, open-dated entry to that paid necropolis in their own language; we are not the official ticket office, and the nave itself is always free.

 The birthplace of Gothic architecture

-The influence was immediate and vast.
-Within a generation the new style had shaped Chartres, Notre-Dame de Paris and the cathedrals of Reims and Amiens, and it went on to define the great church architecture of Europe for three centuries.
-To stand in Suger's choir at Saint-Denis, watching light pour through the windows of the ambulatory, is to stand at the source — the place every Gothic cathedral that followed looks back to.
+The result was a ring of radiating chapels dissolved into coloured glass, an ambulatory where light seemed to pour in from every side.
+This was the moment the Gothic style came into being.
+Its influence was immediate and vast: within a generation the new manner had shaped Chartres, Notre-Dame de Paris and the cathedrals of Reims and Amiens, and it went on to define the great church architecture of Europe for three centuries.
+Suger also rebuilt the west front, with its rose window and sculpted portals, giving the façade a new coherence that would likewise be widely imitated.
+To stand in his choir at Saint-Denis today, watching daylight fall through the windows of the ambulatory, is to stand at the source — the place every Gothic cathedral that followed ultimately looks back to.
+Few buildings anywhere can claim to have begun an entire architectural age.

 The royal necropolis of France

-For over twelve centuries Saint-Denis was the burial place of the French monarchy.
-Almost every king and queen of France from the 10th century until the Revolution was laid to rest here — around forty kings and dozens of queens, together with princes and great officers of the crown.
-The result is unique: a single choir and transept filled with the tombs of a nation's rulers, spanning the whole arc of French history from the early Middle Ages to the eve of the modern age.
+For many centuries Saint-Denis was the burial place of the French monarchy, and its role as royal necropolis is unique in Europe.
+All but three of the kings of France from the 10th century until 1793 have their remains here, together with numerous queens, princes and great officers of the crown.
+The formal tradition took shape in the era of Hugh Capet at the close of the 10th century, and the abbey church became the natural resting place of the dynasty that ruled France for the better part of a thousand years.
+The result is a single choir and transept filled with the tombs of a nation's rulers, spanning the whole arc of French history from the early Middle Ages to the eve of the Revolution.

 The great Renaissance tombs